-Large amounts of duplicate low-value/highvolume payments, which often go unnoticed for large periods of time, can result in substantial losses and lengthy investigations.
-Meanwhile, a small amount of duplicate high-value/low-volume payments might be noticed quickly but will surely have immediate repercussions on an organization’s cash flow.
-Kyriba’s Fraud Module has exceptional screening capabilities to detect and stop these errors before they happen.
+Large amounts of duplicate payments, in the form of low-value and high volume, often go unnoticed for large periods of time.
+This can result in substantial losses and lengthy investigations.
+Meanwhile, a small amount of duplicate payments in the form of high-value and low-volume might be noticed quickly but will surely have immediate repercussions on an organization’s cash flow.
+Kyriba’s Payments Fraud Detection Module has exceptional screening capabilities to detect and stop these errors before they happen.

-Even stopping just one errant payment can prove to be imperative; last year, Kyriba halted a payment for a client that would have resulted in a $1.68 million loss.
+Even stopping just one errant duplicate payments can prove to be imperative; last year, Kyriba halted a payment for a client that would have resulted in a $1.68 million loss.
 In 2020 alone, Kyriba saved its clients more than $350 million by stopping hundreds of duplicate payments.

 The Choice is Yours